Wilkes77Ace/griode/README.md

 Griode saves all persistent information to the `state/` subdirectory.
 If you want to reset Griode (or some of its subsystems) to factory defaults, you can wipe out this directory (or some of the files therein).
+The directory name and path can be configured within the "persistence.py" file.
+Persistence can be disabled in the same file, with option status, it may be wanted for read-only filesystem or SD card lifetime saving.

 ### Starting automatically on boot